Uchemena/Save-the-data-and-attachment-of-an-item-from-a-SharePoint-list-to-another-SharePoint-list/README.md

 # Save the data and attachment of an item from a SharePoint list to another SharePoint list

-Need to save an item and attachment file from one SharePoint List to another SharePoint, based on a condition using Power Automate? check out this blog post.
+Need to save an item and attachment file from one SharePoint list to another SharePoint list, based on a condition using Power Automate? check out this blog post.

-In this blog post, I will show how you can use Power Automate to save an item and attachment from SharePoint list A to SharePoint list B and the attachment will be saved as a link.
+In this blog post, I will show how you can achieve the goal that whenever an item is created in SharePoint list A and condition is met the item and attachment should be automatically saved in another SharePoint list (SharePoint list B) and the attachment will be saved as a link by using Power Automate.

-The Power Automate flow is in this Repository, you can easily download and change the connections and connection reference in the trigger and actions to your SharePoint site and list.
+The Power Automate flow is in this Repository, you can easily download (the zip file is PopulateCustomerSupportDatabase) and change the connections and connection reference in the trigger and actions to your SharePoint site and list.

 **Note:** This step can be used where a SharePoint List are in the same SharePoint Site or where the SharePoint List are in different SharePoint Sites.